xlab-classes/cse442-spring2022-team-pyc442/README.md

 Brian Chen
 Michael Lanurias

-# Warning does not work on school server, we deployed to and ubuntu 20.04 digital ocean droplet
+# Warning does not work on school server, we deployed to an ubuntu 20.04 digital ocean droplet

 ------
 # To Test: